robo2323/odin_003_euler_problems_js/README.md

 Project number 3 for [The Odin Project](http://www.theodinproject.com)

-JS implementation of  solution for the first 3 euler problems
+JS implementation of solutions to the first 3 euler problems.